SheplX/CI-CD-Final-ITI-PROJECT/README.md

 # Requirements :

 Well, we used here Google Cloud Provider so u need :
--  configured gcp account with billing account enabled
+-  An configured gcp account with billing account enabled
--  configured project
+-  An configured project

 # Installation :